aws-samples/communication-developer-services-reference-architectures/cloudformation/Pinpoint_SMS_Event_DB/README.md

 - **EventAthenaDatabaseName:** The name of the AWS Glue database that will be created as part of this solution.
 - **CreateBucketName:** The Amazon S3 bucket, where all SMS events will be stored.

-::alert[The AWS CloudFormation template deployment time should is between 4 - 6 minutes.]{header="Note"}
+:warning: **Note:** The AWS CloudFormation template deployment time should be between 4 - 6 minutes.

 ```
 aws cloudformation deploy \